Uber & Rideshare Driver Taxes — Schedule C, Mileage Deductions, and Quarterly Estimated Taxes (2026)

 Yes — for a leased vehicle, you can use either the standard mileage rate or the actual expense method (which includes the business-use portion of lease payments).
 If you choose the standard mileage rate for a leased vehicle, the IRS requires you to use that method for the entire lease period — you cannot switch to actual expenses mid-lease.
 Source: IRS Topic 510, IRS Publication 463.

-For many drivers, yes — the standard mileage rate (70 cents/mile for 2025) often produces a larger deduction than tracking actual expenses, especially for high-mileage drivers with fuel-efficient vehicles.
+For many drivers, yes — the standard mileage rate (72.5 cents/mile through June, 76 cents/mile from July 1, for 2026) often produces a larger deduction than tracking actual expenses, especially for high-mileage drivers with fuel-efficient vehicles.
 However, drivers with older, fuel-inefficient vehicles or high repair costs may find actual expenses produce a larger deduction.
 The IRS allows you to calculate both in the first year to see which gives the larger number — but you must choose one method and generally stick with it for that vehicle.
 Source: IRS Topic 510.

 All earnings from all platforms combine as self-employment income and are reported on Schedule C. Each platform issues its own 1099-K or 1099-NEC form.
 Your total Schedule C gross income equals the sum across all platforms.
 Mileage tracking should cover all business-purpose miles across all platforms — your mileage log doesn't need to be separated by platform as long as it documents date, purpose, and miles driven.
 One Schedule C is generally appropriate if all driving is the same type of business activity.